zion-l-interstice-mur-et-fleur-huile-sur-toile-60x

 More info

-To celebrate the bicentennial of photography, the MEP brings together around thirty artists to pay tribute to this medium that has withstood the test of time and continues to fascinate with its richness even today.
-Designed as an alphabet book, the exhibition combines little stories to tell us about the Great History of Photography in the broadest way possible.
-From beginners to experts, from selfie enthusiasts to shutterbugs, this event is open to everyone, poto present cross perspectives from the 1920s to the present day.
+To celebrate the bicentennial of photography, the MEP brings together around thirty artists to pay tribute to this medium that has stood the test of time and continues to fascinate with its richness today.
+Designed as an alphabet book, the exhibition compiles short stories to tell us about the Great History of Photography in the broadest way possible.
+From beginners to connoisseurs, from selfie enthusiasts to shutterbugs, this event is for everyone!to present overlapping perspectives from the 1920s to the present day.

 See this post on Instagram